-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/
+Requirements for class attendance and assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/

 The participation portion of your grade for this class will be calculated on the basis of your attendance and your participation in class activities.
-Since the pedagogical approach of this course depends heavily on student engagement and interaction, you are required to participate in class activities through the audio function of Zoom.
-Your video presence is invited as well.
+Since the pedagogical approach of this course depends heavily on student engagement and interaction, you are required to participate in class activities.